Indicia-Team/support_files/SQL scripts/migrate data between warehouses/README.md

    `set search_path` statement at the start of the script.
 3. Run this script on the warehouse that holds the website registration you are moving.
 4. This will create a schema called export.
 Use pgAdmin to backup just this schema.
-5. On the destination warehouse, use pgAdmin to restore the backup of the schema into the database you are moving the website registration to.
+5. On the destination warehouse, use pgAdmin create a schema called export on the database you are moving the website registration to then restore the backup into this schema.
 6. If your main Indicia schema is not called indicia, change this in the `set search_path` statement at the start of the import.sql script.
 7. The import script allows you to use existing termlists, taxon lists and custom